ApiRTC/ApiRTC-LWC-Salesforce/README.md

 Other apiRTC feature can also be implemented based on this tutorial.

-## Steps to allow apiRTC to run in your salesforce environment
+## Steps to allow apiRTC to run in your Salesforce environment

 ### Load apiRTC as a static ressource